NuschtOS/pogo/README.md

 # Pogo

-Pogo is an opinionated module for Nix building on top of [disko](http://github.com/nix-community/disko/).
+Pogo is an opinionated module for NixOS building on top of [disko](http://github.com/nix-community/disko/).
 Right now it offers a high level abstraction for ZFS including good defaults and a starter dataset layout.

 ## Design